guitarino/guitarino.github.io/content/AccessorPattern.md

 # You Can Create Private Properties In JS

+**Note: this article was written a while ago and has since been archived, because it's no longer relevant.
+Nowadays, there's more proper ways of creating private properties using the hash symbol, as well as there's possibility of using TypeScript, which has compile time private properties.
+I'm keeping this article for history sake.**

 It's very [common](https://stackoverflow.com/questions/436120/javascript-accessing-private-member-variables-from-prototype-defined-functions/436147#436147) for JavaScript developers to claim that it's impossible to create truly encapsulated properties and methods on an object **and use them on its prototype**.

 In ES6, there are a few ways of easily achieving private properties without memory leaks.
 For example, you could use a ES6 **Symbol**: